unfoldingWord/uw-content-validation/src/demos/all-book-packages-check/README.md

   // —those fields are not necessary (or normal) here maximumSimilarMessages='2' // Default is 3 (0 means don't suppress)
   // extractLength='13' // Default is 15
+  // cutoffPriorityLevel='200' // Default is to detect all errors/warnings
   />
 ```